 The Federal Quota Program was established in 1879 when the United States Congress passed the Act to Promote the Education of the Blind (The Act).
-The Act designates The American Printing House for the Blind (APH) as the official supplier of educational materials to all students in the U.S. who meet the legal definition of blindness as specified by OSEP and are working at less than college level.
+The Act designates The American Printing House for the Blind (APH) as the official supplier of educational materials to all students in the U.S. who meet the legal definition of blindness as specified by OSEP.
 By this federal Act, Congress created a permanent annual appropriation for the specific purpose of "manufacturing and furnishing books and other materials specifically adapted for instruction" for students who are blind and who live in the United States and its outlying areas.
 The Act and its resulting programs are administered through APH.